unixxio/install-mariadb/README.md

 # Install MariaDB

 This installer should work on any Debian based OS.
 This also includes Ubuntu.
+If it detects MariaDB or MySQL is already running on port 3306 it will abort the installation.

 #### Install CURL first
 ```